Seating at Cushing Memorial Ampitheatre

 - Sno-cones enjoy an icy sno-cone treat and support the Mountain Play (Cash Only)

 - Mountain Play Tamalpais Tavern offers refreshing adult libations.
-Our friends from Barefoot Winery & Lagunitas Brewery Company donate these beverages.
+Our friends from at Lagunitas Brewery Company donate these beverages.
 All proceeds benefit the Mountain Play Association.
 (Cash or Credit)

 RESERVED SEATING & DINING IN THE WOODS

-Enjoy the rustic elegance of our intimate dining experience in a private grove – an excellent benefit of our Patron Circle Reserved Seating package.
-More information about pricing and menu will be coming soon.
+Enjoy the rustic elegance of our intimate dining experience in a private grove – an excellent benefit of our Patron Circle Reserved Seating Package.
+Preview the 2023 Menu Here.
+Dining In The Woods is Available on Sundays Only.

 BRING YOUR OWN PICNIC